bsaichary/Azure-real-time-end-to-end-project-AKS-CI-CD./README.md

 # Azure Real Time End-To-End-Project-AKS-CI/CD.
 Complete End to End Azure Project with detailed guide for practice.
 (Aks, Docker, Azure container registry, CI/CD deployment through Argocd).

+Project credit details are provided at the end.

 **Project Description**
 This project is a microservices-based voting app built with Docker and deployed on Azure Kubernetes Service (AKS) using ArgoCD.
 It demonstrates a full CI/CD pipeline where code changes trigger container builds, push to Azure Container Registry, and automatic deployments to AKS.
 The app uses Redis, PostgreSQL, Python, Node.js, and .NET services to process votes and display real-time results.